About Mediation & Fees

 Why pay huge attorney fees and other expenses?
 Contested divorce and post-divorce proceedings run into thousands of dollars and are emotionally and financially draining on family members.
 Litigation delays divorce, sometimes for several years, compromises privacy, and depletes marital assets that could be divided between the parties or allocated to provide for the children.
 Most custody, support, and property division issues can be resolved through mediation in two to three sessions, making it possible to immediately stop or altogether avoid the needless emotional and financial toll.

-Through mediation you can quickly resolve your differences, come to an agreement, and have your divorce or modification finalized by the Judge in a fast-track, uncontested proceeding in Court.
+Through mediation you can quickly resolve your differences, come to an agreement, and have your divorce or modification finalized by the judge in a fast-track, uncontested court proceeding.

 As family members explore options with the help of a skilled mediator, they get an opportunity to use techniques that enable them to communicate effectively and almost immediately begin to appreciate its power.
 Many couples with children report that participation in mediation has improved their ability to resolve new issues concerning their children after the divorce.
 Also, children of parents who resolve their differences through mediation often adjust better to their parents' divorce.